Research Landscape Ecologist

 University of Washington

-School of Environmental and Forest Sciences: Affiliate professor
+School of Environmental and Forest Sciences: Affiliate faculty

 Keane, R.E., D. McKenzie, D.A.
 Falk, E.A.H.
 Smithwick, C. Miller, and L.-K.B.
 Kellogg. (in review).
 Representing climate, disturbance, and vegetation interactions in landscape models.
-Landscape Ecology.
+Ecological Modelling.

 McKenzie, D., and J.S.
 Littell. (in prep).
 Climate change and the eco-hydrology of fire: why our area-burned predictions are wrong.
 Ecology Letters or Ecological Applications.

-Cansler, C.A, and D. McKenzie. (in press).
-Climate, fire size, and biophysical setting influence severity and spatial pattern of wildfires.
-Ecological Applications.
+Cansler, C.A, and D. McKenzie.
+2014.
+Climate, fire size, and biophysical setting control fire severity and spatial pattern in the northern Cascade Range, USA.
+Ecological Applications 24:1037-1056.

 Raymond, C.L., and D. McKenzie.
 2013.
 Comparing algorithms for estimating foliar biomass of conifers in the Pacific Northwest.
 USDA Forest Service Research Paper PNW-595, Pacific Northwest Research Station, Portland, OR.